Breath Test for SIBO and Gut Dysfunction

 Both of these conditions are commonly associated with a gut problem called Small Intestinal Bacterial Overgrowth (SIBO).
 Essentially, you may have too many bacteria (good and/or bad) in the small intestine, where they don’t belong!

-OR Make an appointment to discuss your digestion today.
+OR Make an appointment to discuss your digestive issues today.

 Can SIBO be a Factor in Other Conditions?